zenki14/Assignments/Assignment 03/Readme.md

 #### A few hints

 1. Use `%`'s instead of `px` widths
-2. Use break points - read more about there [here](http://alistapart.com/article/responsive-web-design)
+2. Use break points - read more about them [here](http://alistapart.com/article/responsive-web-design)

 ### Fonts